aureliussr/aurelius-reviews/adventure.md

 **Publisher**: Virgin Interactive

 **Description**: A well acclaimed title, considered revolutionary during its time, this game is a through and through classic PnC adventure game, which almost set the tone for many gmes to follow in this genre.
+You click on the screen to move characters, interact with on-screen items, solve puzzles, and move from one pre-drawn scene to the next.

 **Review**: